wp-plugins/bepro-listings/readme.txt

 	* Store Finder - List your store or shop branches including, location and contact details
 	* Directory - Employee, staff, members, pets, Business, Job Search, Job Board, or any other type of directory listings site
 	* Advertising - Sell ad space or use the system like a bullitin board
-	* Classifieds - Run mutiple directory types consecutively on the same domain (Requires Origami) or multisite support is included
+	* Classifieds - Run mutiple directory types consecutively on the same domain (Requires Form Builder) or multisite support is included
 	* Products & Services - List them yourself or allow members to list products and/or services e.g. product catalogue
 	* Informational - Tourism, points of interest, and other details best shown via google maps
 	* Front End Uploads - Using the submission form shortcode, users can contribute blog posts for you to review and publish